 - Proof of current CPR and ACLS certification

-View the 2018 CASPR/CRIP Applicant Schedule (PDF, 8.9 KB) to learn more about deadlines.
+View the 2024 CASPR/CRIP Program Schedule (PDF, 290 KB) to learn more about deadlines.

 The Scripps Mercy Podiatric Residency Program does not offer any form of Visa support.

-A separate selection category is set up in CASPR for the three different third year residency positions — one position in San Diego and two positions in Sacramento, and one position in Ontario, California.
+A separate selection category is set up in CASPR for the three different third year residency positions — one position in San Diego, two positions in Sacramento, and one position in Ontario, California.

 Please note that there is not a separate application process or fee to apply for one or all programs.
 However, the programs are matched separately by CASPR.